McMaster-University-Library/AirPhoto-Index-Metadata/README.md

 # McMaster University's Air Photo Index

 **This repository is a resource to create an Air Photo Index presented as an online interactive map.
-Additional features to this map include historic fire insurance plans, orthoimagery, topographical maps, and a tutorial modal.
+Additional features to this map include historic fire insurance plans, orthoimagery, topographical maps, aerial photo envelopes, and a tutorial modal.
 Access the current Air Photo Index [here.](http://library.mcmaster.ca/maps/aerialphotos/index.html)**

 ## Folder: AirPhotoIndex